i-MSCP/plugins/incubator/CronJobs/README.md

 * Mysql Monitor and mysqldump
 * A set of common UNIX utilities

-Only one jailed environment is created for all jailed cron jobs.
-This is by design.
+**Note:** Only one jailed environment is created for all jailed cron jobs.
 The most important here, is that the cron jobs cannot broke the whole system.

 ##### Availability

 The jailed cron jobs are available only when the [InstantSSH](../InstantSSH/README.md) plugin is also present on the system, whatever it is activated or not.
-The CronJobs plugin reuses the jail builder library which is provided by the InstantSSH plugin to build the jailed environment.
+The CronJobs plugin reuses the jail builder library which is provided by the InstantSSH plugin to manage the jailed environment.

-This cron job type doesn't apply to administrators.
+The jailed cron jobs doesn't apply to administrators.

 #### Full

-The full cron jobs are identical to the jailed cron jobs, excepted the fact that the commands are not run in a jailed environment.
+The full cron jobs are identical to the jailed cron jobs, excepted the fact that the commands are not run inside a jailed environment.
 Such cron jobs should be reserved to trusted users.

 ## Crontab files

 The plugin handles the crontab files automatically.
 You must note that any manual change made in a crontab file which is under the control of this plugin will be automatically overriden on next processing.
-Therefore, once that a crontab file is under the control of this plugin, you must use the cronjobs interface provided by this plugin to add, edit or delete a cron job in this file.
+Therefore, once that a crontab file is under the control of this plugin, you must use the cron jobs interface provided by this plugin to add, edit or delete a cron job in this file.

-A crontab file is under the control of this plugin as soon as you add a cron task for the user to which it belong to, through the cronjob interface provided by this plugin.
+A crontab file is under the control of this plugin as soon as you add a cron task for the user to which it belong to, through the cron jobs interface provided by this plugin.

 ## Plugin usage